 It has in many ways been a lifelong personal journey to this place of social entrepreneurship.
 Service Never Sleeps, though, is just beginning, thanks in large part to the Aspen Institute’s contributions.
 Aspen was our opportunity to get off the ground, and to turn an idea into something real.
 Aspen was our mentor, providing key guidance and encouragement during the challenging startup period.
 And Aspen was our inspiration, providing the symbolic compass to help us unlock SNS’ potential for social change.
 I go to bed every night thinking about the eight-hour dream.
 I believe that society has all of the right pieces to make that dream a reality, and with partners like the Aspen Institute, I am confident that we are on our way.

 Whitney Parnell is the CEO and co-founder of Service Never Sleeps.
-She was an Urban Innovator in the Aspen Global Leadership Network’s 2015-2016 cohort.
+She was part of the 2015-2016 cohort of Aspen Institute Urban Innovators, an initiative of the Center for Urban Innovation.